Alternate Rogue

 On impact, synthetic vines burst forth, and creatures within

-5 feet must make a Dexterity saving throw.
-On a failure, they are restrained by the vines for up to 1 minute.
-As an action, a restrained creature can make a Strength or Dexterity check (its choice) against your Exploit save DC.
-On a success, they escape from the effect of the restraining vines.
+5 feet must succeed on a Dexterity saving throw or they are Restrained for 1 minute.
+As an action, a creature can make a Strength or Dexterity check, escaping on a success.

 Thunder Pulse